johanneskern/gm_ethporto/legal/privacy-policy/README.md

 # Privacy Policy

-The gm.events website provides information about a series of independent events organized by individuals or companies.
+The porto.gm.events website provides information about a series of independent events organized by individuals or companies.

-This page is used to inform website visitors regarding our policies with the collection, use, and disclosure of Personal Information if anyone decided to use our Service, the gm.events website.
+This page is used to inform website visitors regarding our policies with the collection, use, and disclosure of Personal Information if anyone decided to use our Service, the porto.gm.events website.

 ## Information Collection and Use